 I’m fortunate to have dated men that could care less about social media.
-All it took was dating ONE guy that was extremely “active” on social media, to unearth my most humiliating behavior, reverse-narcissistic mentality and deepest insecurities (that I didn’t even know I had in me).
+All it took was dating ONE guy that was extremely active on social media, to unearth my most humiliating behavior, reverse narcissism, and deepest insecurities (that I didn’t even know I had in me).

-The thing about social media and relationships is that, if you’re being disrespected, it’s the ultimate indirect and passive slow motion torture.
+The thing about social media and relationships is that if you’re being disrespected, it’s the most painful checkmate to find yourself in.

-There’s nothing that’s being DIRECTLY aimed at you, so if you ever call your partner out on it, YOU look like the unreasonable, boundary-less a*shole.
+There’s nothing that is being DIRECTLY aimed at you, so if you ever call your partner out on it, YOU look like the unreasonable, insecure, and boundary-less a*shole.

-I hear often from women that say they’re in great shape, their self esteem is in tact, they feel like they’re with a great guy… BUT – he follows an excessive amount of Instagram accounts that display everything that they physically aren’t.
+I hear often from women who say that they’re in great shape, their self-esteem is intact and they feel like they’re with a great guy BUT… He follows an excessive amount of Instagram accounts that display everything that they physically aren’t.

-Their self esteem is in tact, until they see who he’s following.
+For these women, their self-esteem is intact until they see who he’s following.

-And whether he knows the people behind the airbrushed accounts or not… it hurts.
+And whether he knows the people behind the accounts or not… it hurts.

-Another impossibly annoying scenario – he follows his exes – & the commenting/liking is mutual and excessive.
+Another impossibly annoying scenario is when he follows his exes.
+And the commenting/liking is mutual and excessive.

 As far as deal breakers go, that’s not for me to say.
 It’s ultimately up to you to decide what breaks your relational deal.
 What I am going to provide are some red flags to keep an eye out for when it comes to social media and relationships.